Cassper Nyovest launches his own luxury alcohol brand

 View this post on Instagram

-In the interview he also mentioned that he has a television show that is coming up this month as well and other deals that he is currently working on.
+In the interview, he also mentioned that he has a television show that is coming up this month as well and other deals that he is currently working on.

 After the announcement of his alcohol brand, Nyovest was trending on Twitter as many people including his celebrity friends congratulated him on his different ventures.

 They showed their excitement for the drink to officially be in stores and available for purchase.

 For the latest entertainment news from Sunday World, click here.